-The Tentative Sprin g 2016 Program Calendar (These dates are sub ject to change):
+The Tentative Spring 2016 Program Calendar (These dates are subject to change):

-î 0 to to the subject to change).
-17 January 2016 Students are expected to move in at the 92Y Residence, located at 1395 Lexington Avenue New York, NY 10128 no later than this date.
+The Tentative opinig 2010 b Program Calendar (These dates are subject to change): 17 January 2016 Students are expected to move in at the 92Y Residence, located at 1395 Lexington Avenue New York, NY 10128 no later than this date.
 Since rent is paid for the entire month, students may move in as early as January 1; however, students will not receive additional board or cultural credits to cover this period.
-Week of 19 January 2016 On-site orientation events with Dickinson staff and alumni mentors (Times and Dates TBD) 22 or 23 January 2016 On-site orientation with Baruch College's Study Abroad Office (dates tentative) and Lunch with Dickinson College Alumni TBD Evening event with mentors 29 January 2016 First day of classes at Baruch College 9 February 2016 Classes follow a Friday schedule 12 February 2016 Lincoln's Birthday, Baruch Closed HOLD for Career Center Networking Event 15 February 2016 President's Day, Baruch Closed 23 March 2016 Classes follow a Friday schedule 25-27 March 2016 No classes scheduled 22-30 April 2016 Spring Recess; No classes scheduled 17-18 May 2016 Reading Day 19-21 May 2016 Regular classes scheduled 21 May 2016 Last day of Spring classes 22-28 May 2016 Final Examinations 28 May 2016 End of Spring Term 31 May 2016 Final day to check-out date from the 92Y Residence 51 141ay 2010 i mar day to check-out date nom the 721 Residence
+Week of 19 January 2016 On-site orientation events with Dickinson staff and alumni mentors (Times and Dates TBD) 22 or 23 January 2016 On-site orientation with Baruch College's Study Abroad Office (dates tentative) and Lunch with Dickinson College Alumni TBD Evening event with mentors 29 January 2016 First day of classes at Baruch College 9 February 2016 Classes follow a Friday schedule 12 February 2016 Lincoln's Birthday, Baruch Closed HOLD for Career Center Networking Event 15 February 2016 President's Day, Baruch Closed 23 March 2016 Classes follow a Friday schedule 25-27 March 2016 No classes scheduled 22-30 April 2016 Spring Recess; No classes scheduled 17-18 May 2016 Reading Day 19-21 May 2016 Regular classes scheduled 21 May 2016 Last day of Spring classes 22-28 May 2016 Final Examinations 28 May 2016 End of Spring Term 31 May 2016 Final day to check-out date from the 92Y Residence

-Note that students may arrive a few days earlier if they wish to check into the 92Y Residence early in order to take advantage of being in New York for internship interviews, etc.
+^{}Note that students may arrive a few days earlier if they wish to check into the 92Y Residence early in order to take advantage of being in New York for internship interviews, etc.